-Established towards the end of 2020 with the mission of enabling and accelerating a portfolio of hygiene science to improve public health through better outcomes and behaviours the Reckitt Global Hygiene Institute (RGHI) will organize the world’s first Global Hygiene Summit in Singapore in February 2023 and raise hygiene, and the role it plays in our health, up the public health agenda.
+Established towards the end of 2020 with the mission of enabling and accelerating a portfolio of hygiene science to improve public health through better outcomes and behaviours, the Reckitt Global Hygiene Institute (RGHI) is organizing the world’s first Global Hygiene Summit in Singapore in 2023.

-Organized in partnership with National Centre for Infectious Diseases (Singapore), and in collaboration with the World Bank, the Global Hygiene Summit 2023 will create a forum for multi-level and multi-disciplinary discussions around hygiene science, behaviour, economics, and real-world experiences which can shape policy and drive better public health outcomes globally and aims to become the global meeting place for the diverse audiences involved in the science, implementation and policy of hygiene.
+Organized in partnership with National Centre for Infectious Diseases (Singapore) and WaterAid, and in collaboration with the World Bank, and the Harvard T.H.
+Chan School of Public Health.
+The Global Hygiene Summit 2023 will create a forum for multi-level and multi-disciplinary discussions around hygiene science, behaviour, economics, and real-world experiences which can shape policy and drive better public health outcomes globally and aims to become the global meeting place for the diverse audiences involved in the science, implementation and policy of hygiene.

 The world’s first Global Hygiene Summit intends to become the global meeting place for the diverse audiences involved in hygiene.
 Through the provision of greater context to this, currently, fragmentary field and through the development of clearly defined boundaries the Global Hygiene Summit will articulate the shape, scope and importance of the hygiene field, motivate multi-level and multi-disciplinary working by bridging epidemiology, behaviour and policy.